albertye1/notes/cs161/Networking.md

 * Can also use tools like `arpwatch` to track ARP responses for suspicious activity

 ## DHCP
-* get configurations when first connecting to a network
+*the stuff i say i'd "learn later" when i was learning just how linux worked*

-Four steps:
+* get configurations when first connecting to a network Four steps:
 1. **Client discover**: Client broadcasts a request for configuration
 2. **DHCP Offer**: Any DHCP server can respond with a configuration offer.
 	* Usually only one dhcp server responds